A blurred image of a young woman protecting herself

 • NNTC Has been delivering Breakaway Instructor training programs for over 12 years.

-• The NNTC Breakaway Instructor Training Course has been delivered to the NHS, Social Care, Housing and Probation Industries.
+• The NNTC Breakaway Training Course has been delivered to the NHS, Social Care, Housing and Probation Industries.

 Aim